Basic Recycling Grant to responsible units

 Notify the DNR of RU contact changes

-If your RU’s authorized representative, primary contact or the person filling out the recycling reports has changed or has updated contact information, notify the DNR by submitting the updates so that we can make sure you receive timely information when the recycling grant application and annual report periods are open.
+If your RU’s authorized representative, primary contact or the person filling out the recycling grant has changed or has new contact information, contact the DNR so the RU can receive importnat updates and timely information.
+After using the email link below, the RU will be contacted to confirm the updates.

 Who can apply